Mel Boozer

-Melvin Boozer (June 21, 1945 – March 6, 1987) was a university professor and activist for African American, LGBT and HIV/AIDS issues.
+Melvin Boozer (June 21, 1945 – March 6, 1987) was an American university professor and activist for African American, LGBTQ and HIV/AIDS issues.
 He was active in both the Democratic Party and Socialist Party USA.

 Biography

 Boozer grew up in Washington, D.C., where he graduated as salutatorian of his class at Dunbar High School.
 Boozer attended Dartmouth College on a scholarship.
 He entered the university in 1963, one of only three African Americans admitted that year.
 Following his graduation, he studied for a Ph.D. at Yale University before becoming a professor of sociology at the University of Maryland.

 In 1979, Boozer was elected president of the Gay Activists Alliance of Washington, D.C., in which office he served for two one-year terms.
 He was the first African American to serve as GAA president and became "a leading moderate voice among black gays nationally".
 While president of the GAA, the organization won unanimous passage of the Sexual Assault Reform Act by the D.C.
 Council, which decriminalized sodomy and repealed solicitation laws for consenting adults.
 Under pressure from the Moral Majority, a Christian right lobbying group, Congress exercised its power to overturn DC acts for only the second time to repeal this change.
 During his leadership, the GAA also saw established the right for the GAA to lay a wreath at the Tomb of the Unknowns in Arlington National Cemetery and won a court battle with the Washington Metropolitan Area Transit Authority for the right to place Metrobus posters reading "Someone in Your Life is Gay."

 Boozer also wrote for BlackLight, the first national black gay periodical, founded by Sidney Brinkley.

 Boozer was nominated in 1980 for the office of Vice President of the United States by the Socialist Party USA and, by petition at the convention, by the Democratic Party.
 He was the first openly gay person ever nominated for the office.
 Boozer spoke to the Democratic convention in a speech televised in prime time, calling on the party to support equality for LGBT people: